Emily-Cathleen/TravelTracker/README.md

 # Travel Tracker: Adventure Awaits

-Welcome to your personal Adventure Tracker!
-Upon visiting the site, a user is greated by a login screen.
-After entering the correct credentials, the user's dashboard appears.
-Users can view their yearly spending on travel, as well as upcoming, current, and past trips, and any trips that may be pending a travel agent's approval.

 Login Page to Traveler Dashboard:

 Adding a New Trip:

-The user is also able to book a new trip by chosing a start date, duration of trip, number of travelers, and desired destination.
-Once the trip is designed by the user, they can click the "Calculate Estimated Cost" button to see how much the trip will cost.
-The user can then book the trip and it will immediately show up in their pending and upcoming trip sections.

 # How to login to the site

-- Username: traveler + any number 1 - 50 (ex: traveler36)
-- Password: travel

 # Contributors